 We get up in the morning, shower, brew our coffee, and go about our business as our plumbing systems continue to work faithfully throughout the day.
 Ever wonder how it’s all working?
-We seldom ask the question, blindly assume our plumbing is there for us.
+We seldom ask the question, and blindly assume our plumbing is there for us.
 In this article, we’ll discuss what’s included in a plumbing system.
-Understanding the system is important to knowing how to take care of it.
+Understanding the system is important to know how to take care of it.

 What Is a Plumbing System?